 Ekincik is a small village but that doesn’t mean there is nothing to do.
 Explore the caverns and cave by boat or go swimming in the crystal clear waters and go trekking in the mountains surrounding the beach.

-This island, which is located at the eastern end of the entrance of Koycegiz Harbor, is named after a huge hole on the south coast (Fl2 5s 8M).
+Delik Island, which is located at the eastern end of the entrance of Koycegiz Harbour, is named after a huge hole on the south coast.
 It is easily distinguished from the low beach behind the island and is surrounded by olive groves and pointed rocks.
 The water here is deep and clear.

-There is an iron construction scaffolding on the east side of the island, where the sightseeing boats will approach the island.
-Here you can see the infantry boats enter and their passengers visiting Dalyan (N36,47,48-E28,35,59).
+There is an iron construction scaffolding on the east side of the island, where the yacht charter in Turkey boats will approach the island and their passengers can take a trip to Dalyan.

-The yachts can only anchor in 4-5 m within sand and for a short period of time when the wind is not blowing, do not leave the boat alone, there must be a crew in it, the place is unpredictable, the weather can change at any moment and you will not have much time to act. it is advised to anchor your boat in Ekincik or Karachay.
+The yachts can only anchor in 4-5 m on the sand floor and for a short period of time when the wind is not blowing.
+Do not leave the boat alone, there must be a crew in it, as the area is unpredictable and the weather can change at any moment.
+You will not have much time to act and therefore it is advisable to anchor your boat in either Ekincik or Karachay.